jslonim/reliable-downloader/questions.md

 ## What would you add if you had more time and how?
--I would add more tests,
+-I would add more tests.

--Analyze the code to include every possible defensive code meassure (validations, null checkings, etc) -Using dependency injection instead of creating an instance of the service.
+-Analyze the code to include every possible defensive code meassure (validations, null checkings, etc)

+-Using dependency injection instead of creating an instance of the service.